 If you cannot attend please contact reception as soon as possible to cancel your appointment, as we can then offer it to another patient.
 We currently have issues with appointments not attended, every week approximately 5-6 hours’ worth of appointments are missed which could have been used by other patients.
 Please try to help us ensure all patients are given the equal opportunity to attend appointments with the Doctor and the Doctor’s time is not wasted.

-We only visit at home if a patient is too ill to attend surgery.
-If you feel you need a home visit, please contact the surgery before 10am to enable the doctor to plan their calls.
-Home visits will be undertaken after a phone call from the Doctor and if the Doctor claims the visit is necessary.
-The Doctor may contact you at home to assess if a home visit is necessary.
-Please remember that it is your responsibility to arrange transport to see the doctor.
-Reasons such as no car or waiting for a service man to call are not reasons to request a home visit.
+Home visits are for patients too ill to attend surgery.
+If you feel you need a home visit please contact the surgery before 10am to enable the Clinician to plan their calls.
+All home visits will be added to the triage list.
+It will be the clinicians decision if a home visit is required, if you do not accept the call you will not get a home visit, no home visit will be done unless triage has occurred.
+Please remember that it is your responsibility to arrange transport to see a Clinician, having no car or waiting for a service man to call are not reasons to request a home visit.
+Please ring the surgery and state clearly the patients name, address and telephone number.
 Please remember 3-4 patients could be seen in the time it takes for a home visit.

-We have health care assistants at each of our surgeries who are available to perform basic health checks (e.g blood pressure, height, weight and blood tests, ECGs, B12 injections, flu vaccinations, dressings, suture/ clip removal, spirometry requested by our clinicians, ear syringing and foot diabetic checks).
+We have 3 Health Care Assistants at each of our surgeries who are available to perform basic health checks (e.g blood pressure, height, weight and blood tests, ECGs, B12 injections, flu vaccinations, dressings, suture/ clip removal, spirometry requested by our clinicians, ear syringing and foot diabetic checks).
 All over 75’s and anyone not seen for more than 3 years will be given an appointment for a check up on request.